KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-attributes.md

 [Video](https://www.youtube.com/watch?v=ioADUvIrhUM)

 How was all of this tested?
-After seeing several factors that could affect the result, such as the Protective Canopy's 15% Elemental RES, all values in the doc were compiled by visiting all domains in Teyvat and taking damage several times with different characters and Anemo resonance, all of this while avoiding elemental reactions.
+After seeing several factors that could affect the result, such as the Protective Canopy's 15% Elemental RES, all values in the doc were compiled by visiting all domains in Teyvat and taking damage several times with different characters and Anemo resonance, all of this while avoiding Elemental reactions.
-Cooldown and Gauge Units are easy to test, as you only need a timer, and avoid getting another element on you.
+Cooldown and Gauge Units are easy to test, as you only need a timer, and avoid getting another Element on you.
 The 400% multiplier was somewhat easy to get, as the black aura damage always matches the one dealt by the Cryo one, and since the Cryo aura has a multiplier of 400%, then black auras should too.

 **Significance:**